rheav/rheav/README.md

 ## 🔭 Current Endeavors

-I'm currently working as a fullstack developer in Germany, where my journey involves both building and learning.
-Here's what I'm currently focused on:
+I'm currently working as a Technical Account Manager here in Brazil, where my journey involves both building technical solutions and learning.
+I'm currently focused on:

-- I'm engaged in exciting fullstack projects.
+- Doing the Rocketseat React Ignire journey.
-- I'm exploring Python to enhance my skill set.
+- Working on ambientChill, a small front-end personal project.
-- I'm an early riser, always driven and constantly learning in the tech world.
+- Trying to complete Red Hot Chilli Peppers' Throw Away Your Television outro that John rocks in Slane Castle, 2003 - probably the toughest of this list.

 ## 📊 Stats